Azodyl - 2 Pack

 4. How long can it be non-refrigerated?

-As these are viable organisms we recommend that it be keep refrigerated at all times.
+As these are viable organisms, we recommend that it be kept refrigerated at all times.
 We store under refrigerated conditions and ship using coolers and freezer packs.
 Our distributors keep it stored under those conditions.
 A clinical study showed that the bacterial counts were stable at -20, 4 and 25 degrees Centigrade (C) for up to 14 days.
-The counts decreased at 37, 45 and 55 degrees C. The urea hydrolytic activity remained at least at 50% even under the 45 degree conditions.
+The counts decreased at 37, 45 and 55 degrees C. The urea hydrolytic activity remained at least at 50% even under the 45-degree conditions.